Legal framework

 Policy Review

 The geography policy is reviewed bi-annually or sooner if required.
-A named member of the governing body is briefed to oversee the teaching of geography, and meets with the subject leader to review progress.
 Any changes made to this policy will be communicated to all teaching staff.